boot-clj/boot/README.md

 ### Tasks

-Boot tasks may also be specified as subconfigurations inside the `boot.edn` file, and are similar to Leiningen's [profiles][3] Multiple subconfigurations may be sepcified.
+Boot tasks may also be specified as subconfigurations inside the `boot.edn` file, and are similar to Leiningen's [profiles][3].
+Multiple subconfigurations may be specified.
 When invoked from the command line the selected subconfiguration is merged into the current configuration.
 Tasks can be used to call pre-packaged middleware stacks, like a lightweight Leiningen plugin.